IanRFerguson/tmc-go/README.md

 # TMC Go

-`tmc-go` is a command line tool designed to
+`tmc-go` is a command line tool designed to streamline development environments and minimize production code.

 ## Installation
 Install on your local machine like so: